JanMikes/JanMikes/README.md

-### Hi, I love to solve problems 👌
+## Hi, I love to solve problems 👌

 My secret to not go crazy, is to treat problems as challenges.

-I am always looking for interesting problems to solve.
+**I am always opened to interesting opportunities.**

 ----

-#### Topics I love:
-- CI/CD
+### Favorite challenges ❤️
-- Docker
+- Docker 🐳
 - Clean code
+- Continuous integration & Continuous delivery